Andrey2109/Wonderful/README.md

 ```
 OPENAI_API_KEY=your_openai_api_key_here
-INSTRUCTIONS="Specify here"
 ```

 ### Customizing Assistant Instructions

+The assistant's instructions are defined in the `instructions.txt` file in the project root.
-The default instructions, in case env varibale is empty, will be a "You are a concise CLI assistant". **You can modify the `INSTRUCTIONS` variable in the [`.env`](.env ) file** to change the assistant's behavior, personality, or capabilities.
+You can modify this file to change the assistant's behavior, personality, or capabilities.

 ## Usage